Organon & Co. (NYSE:OGN) Downgraded by Zacks Investment Research to Hold

-Zacks Investment Research cut shares of Organon & Co.
-(NYSE:OGN) from a buy rating to a hold rating in a research note published on Thursday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Organon & Co.
+(NYSE:OGN) from a buy rating to a hold rating in a report published on Thursday, Zacks.com reports.

-Other equities research analysts also recently issued research reports about the company.
-The Goldman Sachs Group began coverage on Organon & Co. in a report on Thursday, June 3rd.
-They set a neutral rating and a $35.00 price target for the company.
-Morgan Stanley upped their price target on Organon & Co. from $33.00 to $35.00 and gave the stock an equal weight rating in a report on Monday, August 16th.
-Bank of America initiated coverage on Organon & Co. in a report on Wednesday, September 1st.
-They set a buy rating and a $43.00 price target for the company.
-Truist initiated coverage on Organon & Co. in a research report on Wednesday, June 2nd.
-They issued a buy rating and a $48.00 price objective on the stock.
-Finally, Citigroup boosted their price objective on Organon & Co. from $35.00 to $43.00 and gave the stock a buy rating in a research report on Wednesday, August 18th.
-Five analysts have rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $40.00.
+A number of other research firms also recently weighed in on OGN.
+Evercore ISI initiated coverage on shares of Organon & Co. in a report on Thursday, June 10th.
+They issued an outperform rating on the stock.
+Citigroup boosted their target price on shares of Organon & Co. from $35.00 to $43.00 and gave the stock a buy rating in a report on Wednesday, August 18th.
+JPMorgan Chase & Co. initiated coverage on shares of Organon & Co. in a report on Tuesday, June 15th.
+They issued a neutral rating and a $38.00 target price on the stock.
+Bank of America initiated coverage on shares of Organon & Co. in a report on Wednesday, September 1st.
+They issued a buy rating and a $43.00 target price on the stock.
+Finally, Morgan Stanley boosted their target price on shares of Organon & Co. from $33.00 to $35.00 and gave the stock an equal weight rating in a report on Monday, August 16th.
+Six research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $39.33.

 The business also recently disclosed a quarterly dividend, which was paid on Monday, September 13th.
-Investors of record on Monday, August 23rd were issued a dividend of $0.28 per share.
+Shareholders of record on Monday, August 23rd were given a $0.28 dividend.
 The ex-dividend date of this dividend was Friday, August 20th.
-This represents a $1.12 dividend on an annualized basis and a yield of 3.36%.
+This represents a $1.12 annualized dividend and a yield of 3.41%.

-In related news, Director Ma.
-Fatima Francisco acquired 3,000 shares of the company’s stock in a transaction that occurred on Thursday, August 19th.
-The shares were acquired at an average price of $33.79 per share, with a total value of $101,370.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other Organon & Co. news, Director Ma.
+Fatima Francisco purchased 3,000 shares of the stock in a transaction dated Thursday, August 19th.
+The stock was purchased at an average price of $33.79 per share, with a total value of $101,370.00.
+The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-MCF Advisors LLC bought a new position in Organon & Co. in the 2nd quarter worth about $26,000.
-HHM Wealth Advisors LLC purchased a new stake in Organon & Co. in the 2nd quarter worth approximately $26,000.
-Harel Insurance Investments & Financial Services Ltd. purchased a new stake in Organon & Co. in the 2nd quarter worth approximately $86,000.
-Optimum Investment Advisors purchased a new stake in Organon & Co. in the 2nd quarter worth approximately $27,000.
-Finally, OLD Second National Bank of Aurora purchased a new stake in Organon & Co. in the 2nd quarter worth approximately $27,000.
+A number of institutional investors have recently added to or reduced their stakes in the stock.
+HHM Wealth Advisors LLC purchased a new position in Organon & Co. in the second quarter worth approximately $26,000.
+MCF Advisors LLC purchased a new stake in shares of Organon & Co. during the 2nd quarter worth approximately $26,000.
+Optimum Investment Advisors purchased a new stake in shares of Organon & Co. during the 2nd quarter worth approximately $27,000.
+OLD Second National Bank of Aurora purchased a new stake in shares of Organon & Co. during the 2nd quarter worth approximately $27,000.
+Finally, Center for Financial Planning Inc. purchased a new stake in shares of Organon & Co. during the 2nd quarter worth approximately $30,000.

 Organon & Co.
 Company Profile